About StateRAMP

 Six security statuses are recognized on the Authorized Product List (APL).

-Verified Offerings: Ready, Authorized, and Provisional
+Verified Offerings: Ready, Authorized, and Provisionally Authorized

 Progressing Offerings: Active, In Process, and Pending